 A service dog can help autistic twin families get out more and socialize in their community.
 Mom Carrie has five year old twins, and they were happy to introduce Theo, a golden retriever service dog into their home.
 Carrie states, “As a family, we rarely dine out or go shopping as sensory overload and elopement for the boys also causes so much stress and anxiety for us…We are hoping Theo can help us become more a part of social settings and experience family outings.”

-Service dogs can also help parents to relax and know their twins or triplets are looked after.
+Service dogs can also help parents to relax and know their autistic twins or triplets are looked after.
 Mom Mackenzie has 6 year old twin boys and recently got labradoodle Mae.
 Besides helping with her son, Mackenzie states “…she keeps me calm.
 When she’s out with us in public, I feel stronger.
 I feel more relaxed.
 I feel that we’re more accepted.”

 Stef is a single mother of three children, including 10 year old twins.
 Service dog Bayley allows Stef to feel more in control – we all know as autistic twin or triplet families we literally sometimes don’t have enough hands to deal with it all!
 “Due to SPD, holding hands is difficult for them, one of the twins in particular so she will be attached to Baylee via a belt and a harness, and he will act as my second person and leave me a hand each for the other two children.”